Neural Voice Puppetry: Audio-driven Facial Reenactment: Method

-\paragraph{New target video} Since the audio-based expression estimation network is generalized among multiple persons, we can apply it to unseen actors.
-The person specific mapping between the predicted audio expression space coefficients and the expression space of the new person can be obtained by solving a linear system of equations.
+Since the audio-based expression estimation network is generalized among multiple persons, we can apply it to unseen actors.
+The person specific mapping between the predicted audio-expression space coefficients and the expression space of the new person can be obtained by solving a linear system of equations.
 Specifically, we extract the audio-expression for all training images and compute the linear mapping to the expressions that are visually estimated.
-In addition to this step, the person-specific rendering network for the new target video is trained from scratch.
+In addition to this step, the person-specific rendering network for the new target video is trained from scratch (see supplement for further information).